PawseySC/containers-openfoam-workshop/_episodes/02_executingFullWorkflow.md

 ---
-title: "Executing the full processing of a case"
+title: "Executing the full workflow of a case"
 teaching: 15
 exercises: 30
 questions:
+- How can I use OpenFOAM containers at Pawsey supercomputers?
 objectives:
-- Explain how to use typical pre-processing, solving and post-processing tools
+- Explain how to use typical pre-processing, solving and post-processing OpenFOAM tools
 keypoints:
-- A
+- Use `singularity exec $image <tool> <tool-options>` for using containerised OpenFOAM tools
+- Pre- and Post-Processing single threaded tools should be executed on Zeus
+- Always use the recommended Pawsey Best Practices for OpenFOAM
+- Most recent versions of OpenFOAM are not installed system-wide, but are available via singularity containers
 ---

-Typical steps for analasing a problem with OpenFOAM and include the use of pre-processing, solving and post-processing tools.
+Typical steps for analysing a problem with OpenFOAM include the setup of initial conditions, mesh definition and solver parameters.
+And, of course, the use of pre-processing, solving and post-processing OpenFOAM tools.
 Here we make use of a series of scripts to cover a typical workflow in full.

 - cd into the directory where the provided scripts are.
 In this case we'll use OpenFOAM-v1912.

 ~~~
 zeus-1:~> cd $MYSCRATCH/pawseyTraining/containers-openfoam-workshop-scripts
-zeus-1:*-scripts> cd 02_executingFullProcess/example_OpenFOAM-v1912
+zeus-1:*-scripts> cd 02_executingFullWorkflow/example_OpenFOAM-v1912
 zeus-1:*-v1912> ls
 ~~~
 {: .bash}